shameCanales/Fakestore_App_React/README.md

 14. Separated Admin and Customer protected routes
 15. Role based access control
 16. admin Sidebar for navigation
+17. show Toast when clicking addtocart but not logged in with ui-actions redux thunk

 ## Folder Structure (Modular)